-The Prettiest Places to Gawk at Fall Foliage Near NYC
+The 7 Prettiest Places to See Fall Foliage Near New York City

-Nothing says autumn like PSLs apple cider doughnuts fire-hued foliage.
-And don’t be fooled by the still-balmy weather: Your window to catch those brilliant auburn hues will be over before you know it.
+Nothing says autumn like TV premieres fire-hued foliage.
+And don’t be fooled by the still-balmy weather: Your window to catch those brilliant colors will be closed before you know it.
 Consult this handy map, then plan your leaf-peeping road trips accordingly.

-Walkway Over the Hudson, NY (2 hours from NYC via Metro-North)
+3. Essex, Connecticut (2 hours from NYC via car)

-Palisades Interstate Park, NJ (1 hour from NYC via car)
+6. Palisades Interstate Park, New Jersey (30 minutes from NYC via car)